Chart Color Schemes

 The educational profile of Ferntree Gully (South) - Upper Ferntree Gully exceeds national averages, with above-average qualification levels and academic performance metrics

-Ferntree Gully (South) - Upper Ferntree Gully's four schools have a combined enrollment of 1,684 students.
-The area demonstrates typical Australian school conditions with an ICSEA score of 1042, offering balanced educational opportunities.
-Education provision is balanced with three primary and one secondary school serving distinct age groups.
+Ferntree Gully (South) - Upper Ferntree Gully's four schools have a combined enrollment of 1,684 students, with typical Australian school conditions (ICSEA: 1042) offering balanced educational opportunities.
+The area has three primary and one secondary school serving distinct age groups.

 Frequently Asked Questions - Education